Based on Joel Mokyr, “The Second Industrial Revolution,

 The Second Industrial Revolution (1870-1914) was characterized by a close connection between science and technology.
-Science was developing: chemistry acquired its atomic foundations, for example, and the scientific study of electricity began.
-The extension of scientific knowledge gave inventors more avenues to investigate.
+Science developed rapidly during this period: chemistry acquired its atomic foundations, for example, and the scientific study of electricity began.
+The expansion of scientific knowledge gave inventors more avenues to investigate.
 There were also clear instances of feedback from technology to science, such as Lord Kelvin’s investigations of the distortion of messages transmitted through the transatlantic telegraph cable.
 Science and technology moved forward together during the Second Industrial Revolution, as they have done ever since.

 Europeans used several methods to make steel before the Second Industrial Revolution.
 One method, a survivor from the late sixteenth century, was cementation.
 Bars of wrought iron (which has a lower carbon content than steel) were layered with powdered charcoal, then sealed in a box and heated for a week or more.
 The surfaces of the iron bars turned to steel by slowly absorbing carbon from the charcoal, while their interiors remained iron.
 This product was called blister steel.
 Its lack of uniformity limited its value.